-How to do it: if you’re not staying in the area, take an Uber ride to Maboneng.
+If you’re not staying in the area, take an Uber ride to Maboneng.
 Ask them to drop you at 12 Decades Art Hotel and explore from there.
 Otherwise, most walking tours will take you to the area (see below).

 Tip: Be careful.
-Although Fox and Main Street are considered safe to visit, Commissioner Street, which is one street over, should be avoided even during the day time, unless you’re with a local guide.
+Although Fox and Main Street are considered safe to visit, Commissioner Street, which is one street over, should be avoided even during the daytime, unless you’re with a local guide.
 On a more positive note, there is an independent small cinema on Fox Street with a nightly-changing movie schedule.

 Housing over 1 million rare and used books, there was barely a path of floor that wasn’t littered or piled with books at Collector’s Treasury.
-Not only is it the best book store in Johannesburg, it’s the biggest book collection in Africa and I wasn’t sure if the idea of getting lost in this bookstore was the stuff of dreams or nightmares.
+Not only is it the best bookstore in Johannesburg, it’s the biggest book collection in Africa and I wasn’t sure if the idea of getting lost in this bookstore was the stuff of dreams or nightmares.
 Probably a bit of both.
 Still, I could have spent several days…weeks…ok, probably months, exploring this collection.
 After I’d organised it alphabetically, of course.

 Not into books?
 There’s a phenomenal collection of vinyl to thumb through.

 How to do it: I visited on a city walking tour (see below).
 Otherwise, take an Uber.
 Find out more here.